malaya-01/chat-app-python/README.md

 ﻿# chat-app-python
+## Description
+This is a simple real-time chat application built using Flask and Socket.IO.
+Users can connect, send messages, and choose different fonts for their messages.
+This README provides instructions on how to set up and use the application locally.
 The chat app will allow only to chat it does not have a database it only stores the convo in the local storeage.

 ### Remaining work